Last Updated on October 4, 2024

 When you find 3+ local driving instructors that you like the sound of and they tick all the boxes, it is time to pick up the phone!

-The easiest way to get questions answered is to call them up and get everything clarified before booking in.
+The easiest way to get questions answered is to call them and get everything clarified before booking in.
 It will also allow you to get a feel for their personality and see if it is someone that you would work well with.

 You do not need to book in with them there and then on the phone, and you can say you are just enquiring, but it will let you engage with the instructor and chat.
 You can find out if they are serious or chatty, conversational, or quiet, calm or energetic.
-This will let you gauge if you would get along with them when driving around.
+This will let you gauge if you would get along with them when driving.
 You want to make sure it is a good match as you will be spending a good amount of time with them.

 Conclusion